-A tracheostomy is best done in the operating room with good lighting, instrumentation, suction, diathermy and assistance.
-Patients may cough on inserting the tracheostomy tube; hence eye protection is recommended to prevent transmission of infections such as HIV, COVID-19 and hepatitis.
+A tracheostomy is best done in the operating room with good lighting, instrumentation, suction, and assistance.
+Patients may cough on inserting the tracheostomy tube; hence eye protection is recommended to prevent transmission of infections such as HIV and hepatitis.

-Anaesthesia: Unless the patient can safely be intubated or the patient can be ventilated with a mask, a tracheostomy should be done under local anaesthesia.
+Anaesthesia: Unless the patient can safely be intubated or the patient be ventilated with a mask, a tracheostomy should be done under local anaesthesia.
 If there is concern about the anaesthetist's ability to maintain an airway, then the surgeon should be present during induction; the skin, soft tissue and trachea (into the lumen) should be infiltrated with local anaesthesia with adrenaline before induction; and a set of tracheostomy instruments should be set out before induction of anaesthesia so that an emergency tracheostomy can be done if required.

-Positioning and draping

-- Place the patient in a supine position with neck extended by a pillow or bag placed under the shoulders to deliver the trachea out of the thorax and to give adequate access to the cervical trachea - Such extension may not be possible in patients with neck injuries, or rheumatoid and osteoarthritis of the cervical spine - Some patients with impending airway obstruction may not tolerate a recumbent position; the tracheotomy may then be done with the patient in a sitting position with neck extended - Sterilise the skin of the anterior neck and chest and drape the neck - If the tracheostomy is being done under local anaesthesia, the face be uncovered
+Positioning and draping: The patient is placed in a supine position with neck extended by a pillow or sandbag placed under the shoulders in order to deliver the trachea out of the thorax and to give the surgeon adequate access to the cervical Such extension may not be trachea. possible in patients with neck injuries, or rheumatoid and osteoarthritis of the cervical spine.
+Some patients with impending airway obstruction may not tolerate a recumbent position; the tracheotomy may then be done with the patient in a sitting position with neck extended.
+The skin of the anterior neck and chest is sterilised and the neck draped.
+If the tracheostomy is being done under local anaesthesia, the face should not be covered.

-Surface landmarks (Figure 2)

-- The tracheostomy is created below the 1st tracheal ring to avoid subglottic ste-nosis as a result of scarring - Run your finger up the midline of the neck starting inferiorly at the sternal notch: the 1st prominence encountered is the thyroid isthmus, followed by the cricoid - Alternatively, identify the thyroid prominence or "Adam's apple".
-Moving inferiorly the finger slips into the depression of the cricothyroid membrane, followed by the solid prominence of the cricoid cartilage
+Surface landmarks: The tracheostomy is created below the 1st tracheal ring, so as to avoid subglottic stenosis as a result of scarring.
+Therefore palpating to determine the location of the cricoid cartilage is important.
+When you run your fingers up the midline of the neck starting inferiorly at the sternal notch, you 1st encounter prominence of the thyroid isthmus, followed by the cricoid.